 Online Therapy and Telephone Therapy for the Treatment of Pure OCD

-The OCD Center of Los Angeles also offers online therapy and telephone therapy to clients suffering with OCD, Pure Obsessional OCD, and related anxiety conditions.
+The OCD Center of Los Angeles also offers online therapy and telephone therapy to clients around the world suffering with OCD, Pure Obsessional OCD, and related anxiety conditions.
 Telephone and online therapy are cost-effective options for clients who have physical and/or psychological limitations that restrict their ability to come to our office, and for those in remote areas who cannot find specialized Pure Obsessional OCD treatment close to their home.
 Telephone and internet therapy have repeatedly been found to be safe and effective in numerous research studies, and have been legal in California since 1997.
 If you would like to learn more about our telephone and online therapy program for Pure Obsessional OCD, please click here.

 Intensive Pure O Treatment

 We also offer intensive Pure O treatment for adults, adolescents, and children.
 This program is designed to meet the needs of those for whom standard outpatient Pure O treatment is either unavailable or insufficient.
 Our intensive outpatient program is ideal for clients from other states or countries who cannot find effective Pure O treatment near to their homes, and for those whose symptoms require a more rigorous treatment protocol.
 To learn more about our intensive outpatient treatment for Pure O, click here.